-Tools for Parents of Children with Visual Impairments
+Tools for Parents of Children with Blindness or Loss of Vision

 Let's hear from Mary, opens a new window, an early literacy librarian, about early literacy skills for children who have experienced loss of vision.